dz0u/dz0u.github.io/pages/As Above So Below.md

 - [25 Intelligence] **Apothecary**: You now know how to brew potions by gathering and combining ingredients found throughout Lumen.
 Potions can be brewed using a cauldron.
 - [30 Fortitude + 30 Willpower] **Steel Skull**: You won't go down that easily.
 It is much harder for you to be rendered unconscious, only occurring in cases of extreme overpowering.
 - [20 Ignition Weapons] **Heatwhipper****:** You're quite familiar with the shape and weight of your firearm, able to efficiently use it as a blunt weapon during close combat.
+- [55 Willpower] **Piercing Force**: When attempting to discern a weak point on a target, gain **S**.
+Roll Proficiency for Insight.
+Even if you're slightly off, their defenses won't hinder you.
 - ---
 - #+BEGIN_CENTER
   **MANTRAS**